+- The opening and closing balances of:

+- receivables

-- the opening and closing balances of: - receivables - contract assets - contract liabilities - revenue recognised that was included in the contract liability balance at the beginning of the year - revenue recognised from performance obligations satisfied in previous periods [AASB 15.116] - explain how the timing of satisfaction of performance obligations (see paragraph 119(a)) relates to the typical timing of payment (see paragraph 119(b)) and the effect that those factors have on the contract asset and the contract liability balances.
+- contract assets

+- contract liabilities

+- .
+Revenue recognised that was included in the contract liability balance at the beginning of the year

+- Revenue recognised from performance obligations satisfied in previous periods [AASB 15.116]

+- Explain how the timing of satisfaction of performance obligations (see paragraph 119(a)) relates to the typical timing of payment (see paragraph 119(b)) and the effect that those factors have on the contract asset and the contract liability balances.
 May use qualitative information.
 [AASB 15.117]

-explain significant changes in contract assets and liabilities.
+Explain significant changes in contract assets and liabilities.
 Reasons for the change may include:

 - business combinations - cumulative catch ups, such as those arising from a change in the measure of progress, a change in an estimate of the transaction price or a contract modification - impairment of contract assets - change in timeframe of contract assets becoming a receivable - change in timeframe for performance obligation to be satisfied.
-[AASB 15.118] - disclose the following information about remaining performance obligations: - the aggregate amount of the transaction price allocated to the performance obligations that are unsatisfied (or partially unsatisfied) as of the end of the reporting period - an explanation of when the entity expects to recognise as revenue the amount disclosed in accordance with paragraph 120(a).
+[AASB 15.118] - Disclose the following information about remaining performance obligations: - the aggregate amount of the transaction price allocated to the performance obligations that are unsatisfied (or partially unsatisfied) as of the end of the reporting period - an explanation of when the entity expects to recognise as revenue the amount disclosed in accordance with paragraph 120(a).
 The disclosure can be either on a quantitative basis using the time bands that would be most appropriate for the duration of the remaining performance obligations; or by using qualitative information.
 [AASB 15.120].

-6.2 Payables
+6.2 Payables [REVISED]

 Source reference 20X2 20X1

 Contractual

 Supplies and services 4 508 3 387

 Amounts payable to government and agencies 10 891 1 796

 Unearned income 1 145 1 990

-Grant of right to operate liability (a) 18 150 19 150

-Deferred capital grant revenue 26 13
+Deferred capital grant income 26 13

 Other payables 817 8 925

 Statutory

 FBT payable 82 169

 GST payable 108 225

 Other taxes payable 82 169

-Total payables 35 809 35 824
+Total payables 17 659 16 674

 Represented by:

-AASB 101.61 Current payables 14 699 14 647
+AASB 101.61 Current payables 17 659 16 674

-AASB 101.61 Non-current payables 2 905 2 057
+AASB 101.61 Non-current payables